davidwhitney/deployd-micro/README.md

 What is it then?
 =================

-- deployd-micro is four small applications that can be chained together into a deployment pipeline.
+- deployd-micro is a suite of small applications that can be chained together into a deployment pipeline.
 - It has baked in conventions for run first, pre and post install hooks and it's built around NuGet and Zip file packages.

 What isn't it?
 ==============

 - deployd-micro isn't an environment provisioning system/framework.
 If you're looking for that, go look at Chef for Windows.
-- deployd-micro isn't an environment management tool.

 The tools
 ==========